eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 These detectors are placed automatically at a configurable distance (see below).
 If the incoming lanes are too short and there is a sequence of unique predecessor lanes, the detector will be placed on a predecessor lane at the computed distance instead.

 Each lane incoming to the traffic light will receive a detector.
 However, not all detectors can be used in all phases.
 In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
 This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
+A simple fix is often the provide dedicate left turn lanes.

+!!! note
-Sumo will issue a warning a phase or link index does not have usable detectors.
+    Sumo will issue a warning of the form "... has no controlling detector" if a phase or link index does not have usable detectors.

 ### Example